cheriangeorge/System-Commands-course/Week1.md

   - used to create a hard link or a symbolic link (symlink) to an existing file or directory
   - s flag is used to create a soft link
   - usage : ln file1 file2 ; ln -s file1 file2
+* cat
+  - stands for concatinate
+  - allows you to view the contents of a single file or multiple files (gets concatinated)
 # File types
 * output of ls -l : drwxrwxrwx or lr-x--x--x (l indicates symbolic link and d indicates directory)
 * - Regular file